Rudra7009/Travel-Buddy/README.md

 # Travel-Buddy
-The Trip Budget &amp; Cost Estimator is a web application designed to assist users in organizing and estimating the costs of an upcoming trip
+The Trip Budget &amp; Cost Estimator is a web application designed to assist users in organizing and estimating the costs of an upcoming trip.

 ## Overview